"A Pretext for U.S. Intervention"

 Response to President Trump's Comments on 'Intervention' the Previous Day

-According to Al Jazeera, a broadcaster in the Arab world, Minister Araghchi met with diplomats stationed in Tehran, Iran, on the same day and stated, "The protests have turned into violent and bloody incidents in order to provide a pretext for possible U.S. military intervention."
+According to Al Jazeera, a broadcaster in the Arab world, Minister Araghchi met with diplomats stationed in Tehran, Iran, on the same day and stated, "The protests turning into violent and bloody incidents is intended to create a pretext for (U.S.) military intervention."

-He pointed out that President Trump’s repeated mentions of possible intervention in the Iranian situation are a calculated attempt to provoke attacks by 'terrorists', and stated, "We are preparing for war, but we are also ready for dialogue."
+He pointed out that President Trump's repeated mentions of possible intervention in the Iranian situation are calculated to provoke attacks by 'terrorists,' and said, "We are preparing for war, but we are also ready for dialogue."

-Minister Araghchi particularly noted that video evidence has been secured showing weapons being distributed to the protesters, and that the authorities will soon release the confessions of those who have been arrested.
+Minister Araghchi specifically stated that they have obtained video evidence of weapons being distributed to the protesters, and that the authorities will soon release the confessions of those who have been arrested.

-He added that although violence surged over the weekend, "the current situation is completely under control."
+He added that although violence surged over the weekend, "the situation is now fully under control."

-Minister Araghchi’s remarks can be interpreted as the Iranian government’s official message in response to President Trump’s comments about 'intervention'.
+Minister Araghchi's remarks can be interpreted as the Iranian government's official message in response to President Trump's statements about 'intervention.'

 The previous day, President Trump said regarding the situation in Iran, "We are taking this matter very seriously, and the military is also looking into it," adding, "We are considering several strong options and will make a decision."

-He also mentioned, "Iranian leaders called yesterday," indicating that "they want negotiations," thus leaving the door open for dialogue.
+He also mentioned, "Iranian leaders called yesterday," suggesting that "they want to negotiate," leaving the possibility for dialogue open.

 © The Asia Business Daily(www.asiae.co.kr).
 All rights reserved.